Join Cal NORML’s Fight for Fair Taxation of Cannabis in California

 Cannabis is heavily overtaxed relative to comparable goods in California.
 Adding the sales and use tax of 7.25% to 10.5% on top of the excise tax raises the cost of a joint by another 8 – 11 cents—more than the total state excise taxes for an alcoholic beverage.
 If local cannabis taxes are added in, the difference ranges as high as 18 cents.

 Local governments are currently required to include state and local excise taxes in the definition of “gross receipts” when charging additional sales taxes of 7.25 – 10.5%.
-A bill, SB 1059 (Bradford) to end ongoing double taxation of cannabis in California has been introduced in 2024.
-Take Action on SB 1059.
+A bill, SB 1059 (Bradford) to end ongoing double taxation of cannabis in California at the local level, passed with the support of Cal NORML and its members in 2024, but more reform is needed.

 Cannabis taxes currently contribute more to California’s coffers than do alcohol taxes, despite far less sales.
 Gov. Newsom’s 2023/24 budget estimated an income of $440 million from alcohol taxes.
 By contrast, state excise taxes on cannabis brought in $624 million in 2023, and if that figure doesn’t rise to $670 million, we could see a rise in the 15% state excise tax on cannabis to as much as 19% come January 1, 2025.

-Specifically, the legislation determined a minimum baseline of $670 million in annual cannabis tax revenues to be allocated to Tier 3 entities—such as child care programs, environmental groups, youth prevention groups and law enforcement—in order to avoid the excise tax hike from 15% to 19%.
+A minimum baseline of $670 million in annual cannabis tax revenues to be allocated to Tier 3 entities—such as child care programs, environmental groups, youth prevention groups and law enforcement—has been set in order to avoid the excise tax hike from 15% to as much as 19%.
+Tax revenues are currently teetering precariously under that mark.

 Overtaxation impedes legal, tested, and taxed cannabis access for consumers and fuels the illicit cannabis market.
 California’s cannabis consumers want access to safe, tested, and fairly taxed products.